-Additionally, if you used IPv6 only or dual stack (IPv4 and IPv6) for the VMware Backup appliance and are migrating to use the vProxy appliance, ensure that you switch to IPv4 only.
-The vProxy appliance does not support either IPv6 or dual stack (IPv4 and IPv6), and so the migration from the VMware Backup appliance to the vProxy appliance will not work with these configurations.
-If you previously used IPv4 only, no configuration change is necessary.
+Additionally, if you used dual stack (Both IPv4 and IPv6) for the VMware Backup appliance, ensure that you switch to either IPv4 only or IPv6 only.
+The vProxy appliance does not support dual stack (both IPv4 and IPv6), and so the migration from the VMware Backup appliance to the vProxy appliance fails with a dual stack configuration.
+If you previously used IPv4 only or IPv6 only, no configuration change is required.